rohithbaggu56-dot/rohithbaggu56-dot/README.md

 # 👋 Hi, I'm Rohith Baggu

-I'm a **SOC Analyst (L1)** building real-world detection and incident response skills through hands-on home labs — running live attack simulations, SIEM configuration, malware detection pipelines, and documented investigations across Windows and Linux environments.
+I'm a SOC Analyst (L1) who learns by doing.
+My home lab runs live attack simulations against real machines  brute force, malware drops, web application attacks and I detect, investigate, and document everything the way a real SOC workflow demands.

-> 🔍 Actively seeking SOC Analyst (L1) / Security Analyst roles in India.
+Currently looking for SOC Analyst (L1) or Security Analyst roles.

----

 ## 🎯 Objective

-To join a SOC team as a Tier 1 Analyst and apply hands-on experience in alert triage, log analysis, threat detection, and incident documentation — contributing to a stronger defensive security posture from day one.
+To join a SOC team as a Tier 1 Analyst and contribute from day one using hands-on experience in alert triage, log analysis, SIEM rule writing, and incident documentation built entirely through self-driven lab work.

 ---